Anthony Firkser: Professional career

+Pre-draft

-Coming into the 2017 NFL Draft, scouting reports projected Firkser to best fit with an NFL team in a role of a fullback/tight end hybrid player.
+Coming into the 2017 NFL draft, scouting reports projected Firkser to best fit with a National Football League (NFL) team in a role of a fullback/tight end hybrid player.
 Scouts believed Firkser was tough, intelligent, and relatively athletic.
 Scouts also praised him for his ability to quickly get into pass routes and adjust to errant throws.
 However, scouts negatively viewed him as possessing just average size and questioned his strength as a blocker.

 On March 19, 2017, Firkser participated in the Harvard Pro Day, an event at which Harvard football players demonstrate their skills to an audience of NFL scouts and coaches.
 Nearly half of the NFL teams attended this event.

-New York Jets
+New York Jets (first stint)

 Firkser signed with the New York Jets as an undrafted free agent on May 5, 2017.
 He was waived by the Jets on September 2, 2017.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

-On November 29, 2017, Firkser was signed to the Kansas City Chiefs' practice squad.
+On November 29, 2017, Firkser was signed to the practice squad of the Kansas City Chiefs.
 He signed a reserve/future contract with the Chiefs on January 8, 2018.
 He was waived on April 30, 2018.